To Tell the Truth: Gameplay

-After questioning is complete, each member of the panel votes on which of the challengers he or she believes to be the central character, either by writing the number on a card or holding up a card with the number of their choice, without consulting the other panelists.
-Any panelist who knows one of the challengers or has another unfair advantage is required to recuse or disqualify themselves, which, for scoring purposes, is counted as an incorrect vote.
-They would also sit out of the questioning.
+After questioning is complete, each member of the panel votes on which of the challengers he or she believes to be the central character, typically by holding up a card with the number of the contestant whom they believe is the true subject.
+Any panelist who knows one of the challengers or has another unfair advantage is required to disqualify themselves from both questioning and voting.

-Once the votes are in, the host asks, "Will the real [person's name] please stand up?"
+Once the votes are counted, the host asks, "Will the real [person's name] please stand up?"
 The central character then stands, often after some brief playful feinting and false starts among all three challengers.
-Occasionally, the central character would be asked to do something else related to his or her story instead of standing up.
+Occasionally, the central character may be asked to do something else related to his or her story.
 The two impostors then reveal their real names and their actual occupations.
 Prize money is awarded and divided among all three of the challengers, based on the number of incorrect votes received by the impostors.